sidearmsports/data-engineer-tech-test/README.md

 ```

 - The first column is the event ID.
 These are sequential.
 An event ID of -1 means the game is over.
 - The second column is the timestamp of the event in the format `mm:ss`.
+This counts down to 00:00.
 For example the first event occured 9 seconds into the game.
-- the next column is the team ID, which team took the shot on goal.
-In the simulation there are only two teams, 101 and 205.
+- The third column is the team ID, indicating team took the shot on goal.
+In the simulation there are only two teams, `101` and `205`.
-- the next colum is the jersey number of the player who took the shot.
+- the fourth colum is the jersey number of the player who took the shot.
-- the final column is a 1 if the shot was a goal, 0 if it was a miss.
+- the final column is a `1` if the shot was a goal, `0` if it was a miss.

-## Player and Team Reference Data
+### Player and Team Reference Data

 The player and team reference data is stored in a Microsoft SQL Server database.
 The database is called `sidearmdb` .
-The database has two tables, `players` and `teams` with the following schema:
+The database has two tables, `players` and `teams` with the following schemas, respectively:

 ```sql
 CREATE TABLE teams (